 Conservator of the Old West

-For the entire remainder of the 19th century following the publication of Nicholas Biddle's edition of Lewis and Clark's journals in 1814, the only significant graphic elements associated with the entire story were the six maps Clark himself prepared for that book.1 Otherwise, there were six coarse, marginally instructive engravings that appeared in the 1810 edition of Patrick Gass's journal, 2 Not until 1893 were Charles Willson Peale's lifelike portraits first published, in Elliott Coues's annotated edition of Biddle's paraphrase.
+For the entire remainder of the 19th century following the publication of Nicholas Biddle's edition of Lewis and Clark's journals in 1814, the only significant graphic elements associated with the entire story were the six maps Clark himself prepared for that book.1 Otherwise, there were six coarse, marginally instructive engravings that appeared in the 1810 edition of Patrick Gass's journal, John Barralet's graceless drawing of the Falls of the Missouri in the 1817 Irish reprint of Biddle's paraphrase, and the irrelevant Indian portraits used to sell some of the fake "journals" that appeared during the next four decades.2 Not until 1893 were Charles Willson Peale's lifelike portraits first published, in Elliott Coues's annotated edition of Biddle's paraphrase.
 Even Karl Bodmer's sensitive portrayals of Indian life in the Knife River Villages in the 1830s were associated with the Expedition only by coincidence—Lewis and Clark had been there.
 Thus it was not until the end of the 19th century, when artists began seriously to undertake the reconstruction of American history, did the Lewis and Clark story begin to take on a graphic dimension.

 By that time, when the coming-of-age of the printed photograph was still several decades off, the golden age of the artist-illustrator had just begun.
 With Frederick Remington (1861-1909) and Charles M. Russell (1864-1926) at the forefront, those new visual reporters set out to reconstruct American history, and to place the historic American West—as they saw it—before the eyes of the world.
 Cowboys, Indians, and mountain men became the icons of western history, in the new Western Art.
 In many quarters, Edgar Samuel Paxson (1852-1929), who was entirely self-taught, was one of the most admired, although certainly not the most prominent, of the whole fraternity because his works were the most truthful to the appearance of the land and the people in the northern Rockies where he spent most of his life.
 Whereas Western artists tended to express nostalgia for a bygone era, Edgar Paxson captured the essence of the fast-disappearing Old West as he personally experienced it.
 He was not merely an artist-illustrator but a documentary picture maker—an artist-historian.